Tag Archives | discipleship

 An Ascetic Order

-Christian Proficiency by Martin Thornton is a published work in Anglican spirituality and serves as a practical and theological guide for integrating faith into daily life.
+Christian Proficiency by Martin Thornton is a published work on disciplined spirituality and serves as a practical and theological guide for integrating faith into daily life.
 Thornton emphasizes the concept of “proficiency” as the mature stage of Christian discipleship, marked by disciplined growth, balanced spiritual practices, and a deepening relationship with God.
 He advocates for a “threefold rule” comprising regular corporate worship, personal prayer, and communal office prayer, encouraging Christians to develop a rule of life that harmonizes these elements.
 While firmly rooted in Anglican spirituality, Thornton’s insights resonate with all Christians seeking to live faithfully, transforming ordinary routines into pathways for holiness and devotion.

 Christian Proficiency was first published in 1959, during a period of renewed interest in practical and theological approaches to Christian discipleship within the Anglican tradition.
 Its author, Martin Thornton (1915–1986), was an English Anglican priest, theologian, and influential writer on spirituality.
 Known for his emphasis on integrating historical Christian practices with the needs of modern believers, Thornton championed a practical, accessible approach to spiritual growth that resonated with both clergy and laity.
 Thornton’s writing is marked by his ability to blend theological depth with practical application, making his insights enduringly relevant for Christians seeking to deepen their faith.